 What are Drosophila?

 Drosophila is a genus of flies, belonging to the family Drosophilidae.
-Drosophila Melanogaster is the most used in research and are often called fruit flies due to their propensity to be found near unripe and rotted fruit.
+Drosophila melanogaster is the most used in research and are often called fruit flies due to their propensity to be found near unripe and rotted fruit.

 Why keep Drosophila?